Samvit-Kini/Samvit_BSE_Portfolio/index.md

 Finally, I had to use python to control the motor which got outputed by the Rasberry Pi 4, and inputed by the L298N driving motor.

 The Rasberry Pi 4 is a mini-computer which is powered by the USB-C source.
 Powering it, allows me to run code through the Rasberry Pi allowing me to control other components on the Ball Tracking Robot.
 The L298N is a driving motor powered by 5, 1.5 volt batteries.
 The driving motor gets it's power through the VS and ground pin, and outputs instructions to the motor from Output 1-4.
 The driving motor recieves instructions from the Rasberry Pi 4 from pins: ENA, ENB and IN 1-4.
 The inputs recieve code that controls direction of the motor, and the ENA and ENB pin recieve code that controll the speed of the motors.

+**#Challenges:**
+Some Challenges I faced were that my motor was not working because, I mistakenly put the L298N power source into the VSS instead of the VS, which limited the power supply recieved, resulting the motor not working.
+Another challenge I faced was that some of the wires that connected the L298N's outputs to the motors broke off.
+This required me to resolder some of the wires.
 <!--```**Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**```

 <!--```<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>```